UpTheShipCreek/Project2023/Assignment_2/readme.md

 ## Usage

-The project already contains two datasets, the a 5k sample of the MNIST training dataset and the testing datset named respectively:
+The project already contains three datasets, the original MNIST training dataset, a ```5K``` reduced version of it and the testing datset named respectively:

     ./in/input.dat
+    ./in/input5k.dat
     ./in/query.dat

 The query dataset contains 10k images, but in our main we have reduced the amount of max queries to only 10, for speed.